openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 * Insert the working card and start Win32Diskimager

-**SANITY Check**, make sure you inserted your working SD-card / USB thumb-drive at this point.
+.. warning:: SANITY Check, make sure you inserted your working SD-card / USB thumb-drive at this point.

 **Note:**  Windows will not be able to read the format of the partitions on the working boot drive and offer to format it for you.  **DO NOT** format the drive.
 Close the dialog box with the **X**.